kevinVervier/metagm/README.md

 # Taxonomy

 ## Taxonomic assignment

-In this section, we describe the process used to assign a given genome to the current taxonomy.
+* In this section, we describe the process used to assign a given genome to the current taxonomy.
 As mentioned in the section 'metagm_build module', users have the option to rely on either the [gtdb](https://gtdb.ecogenomic.org/) taxonomy done with `gtdb-tk classify_wf` [function](https://github.com/Ecogenomics/GtdbTk).

-Current taxonomic tree build from GTDB metadata is stored here: `/nfs/pathogen005/team162/gtdb_taxonomy`
+* Current taxonomic tree build from GTDB metadata is stored here: `/nfs/pathogen005/team162/taxonomy`
+* Non bacterial and non archeal organisms __cannot__ be assigned using _gtdb_ and need to be manually annotated using `/nfs/pathogen005/team162/taxonomy\names.dmp` file

 ## How to build a tree in NCBI format using gtdb metadata